15831944/CncApiNetFramework/README.md

 # CncApiNetFramework
 EdingCncApi wrapper (C++/CLI .Net Framework 4.0)

+# Sidenote
+The CncApiNetFramework C ++ / CLI wrapper is not compatible with other .net runtimes such as mono.
+At the moment I am working on a new cncapi wrapper that is written entirely in C # (netstandard 2.0).
+The current wrapper therefore has less priority.
+I will upload new versions of the cncapi released by edingcnc to Nuget.

 # TODO
 Adjust setters of all properties by setting the InternalCncMethods :: SetPropertyIfUnlocked (PT_S SOURCE, PT_S * DESTINATION, bool IS_LOCEKD).
 Some of the Cncserver's variables are read-only pointers.